DrGFreeman/passsafe/README.md

 ## Usage

 **passsafe** uses a client-server model to store and access the user password (or other secret).
 The user first launches the server in a terminal, choses the duration for which the password will be available and provides the password to be stored.
-The server prints out a one time passphrase and token which the user then uses in the client application to retrive the encrypted password from the server and decrypt it.
+The server prints out a one time passphrase and token which the user then uses in the client application to retreive the encrypted password from the server and decrypt it.

 ### Server